dhruvsoran/sih-2025-project/replit.md

 ## Overview

 This is an AI-powered web application designed for the PM Internship Scheme that matches students with government internship opportunities.
 The system uses intelligent algorithms to pair students with suitable internships based on skills, educational background, location preferences, and affirmative action compliance.
-Built for Smart India Hackathon 2025, it serves as a comprehensive platform for both students seeking internships and administrators managing the matching process.
+It serves as a comprehensive platform for both students seeking internships and administrators managing the matching process.

 ## User Preferences